primadi/lokstra/README.md

 - ✅ Config via **YAML**, **code**, or hybrid
 - ✅ Modular, clean file structure
 - ✅ Optional `ContextHelper` injection for DX
+- ✅ **JSON Schema for YAML IntelliSense** - Auto-completion and validation in VS Code and other editors

 ### 🌍 Multi-Tenant Ready